ikunetwork/WhitePaper/README.md

 Currently, the marginial increase in lifespan is severely disproportionate to duration of research advancement.
 Drug development and clinical trials traditionally focus on brand new molecules that have never previously had human exposure, resulting in over $1 billion spend and a ~15 year market entry point per drug - a very faulty, non-scalable process.
 In parallel, ~50% of existing medicines can be redeveloped to reach the market at a fraction of the cost and time<sup>[1](#f1)</sup>.
 Unfortunately, redevelopment initiatives fail to be capitalized due to a lack of incentivization, bounded by analogue patent policy.

 Blockchain-based fintech enables incentive efficiencies where they were previously not possible.
 Specifically, smart contracts collapse capital, data and execution into one, providing a new digital incentive mechanism.
 By enabling global markets to facilitate smart contracts through a DC for redevelopment clinical trials, we can significantly increase the return in lifespan per unit of time conducted in research.
 A digital, liquid clinical trial economy is a new paradigm, serving to improve capital formation and realization of pent up demand for new medical technology.
-This paper explains how to push science and medicine to boundaries yet unseen through (i) the deficiencies of the current legacy R&D model resulting in a low velocity of value, (ii) the mission of creating a digitally, liquid global market to scale clinical research and (iii) ultimately compounding value to achieve longer lifespans for as many humans as possible.
+This paper explains  (i) the deficiencies of the current legacy R&D model resulting in a low velocity of value, (ii) the mission of creating a digitally, liquid global market to scale clinical research and (iii) how IKU ultimately compounds value to push science and medicine to boundaries yet unseen.

 ## Table of Contents